maenu/method-nullability-plugin/README.md

 Open with the Plugin-Manifest Editor.
 Declares the used extension points and the provided extensions, as well as the dependencies to other plugins.
 Sets the files available at the plugin run-time in the build properties, i.e., the database and libraries.

+##### inter-intra_small.csv
+Sample nullability data to use as input to generate EEA files and javadoc database.

 ##### src/main/resources/